key tax return and refund dates

 The IRS usually opens around the third week of January each year.
 They announce the opening date early in January.

-The IRS will begin accepting tax returns in 2025 on January 27th.
+The IRS will begin accepting tax returns on January 26, 2026.

 When is the IRS test batch?